 Care has to be more patient centred, with more focus on prevention, early diagnosis and chronic conditions.
 Industry for ageing well must invest and innovate, in close cooperation with users and consumers.
 And all of us must get smart and feel empowered to integrate ICT-products and services for ageing well in our private lives and professional practice.

 The European Commission funds research and applied research under the Seventh Research Framework Programme and its successor, Horizon 2020 .
-With the Member States we participate in the Active and Assisted Living Joint Programme (AAL JP).
-In 2011 we started the European Innovation Partnership on Active and Healthy Ageing (EIP –AHA).
-They bring together government, care professionals, industry and users across borders to scale up and bridge the gap between seller and buyer, producer and user.
+With the Member States the European Commission participate in the Active and Assisted Living Joint Programme (AAL JP).
+In 2011 the Commission started the European Innovation Partnership on Active and Healthy Ageing (EIP–AHA).
+The partnership brings together government, care professionals, industry and users across borders to scale up and bridge the gap between seller and buyer, producer and user.